 - If you know which essay questions will be asked prior to the test, you can outline and practice writing the essay.

 - Go back and review what you missed and why you missed it.
-You can use our Examine Returned Tests tool.
+You can use our Examine Returned Tests (Accessible Version) tool.

 - How did you perform on your last test?
 Well or poorly?